KP3Operation/amw-rsmmp/docs/README.md

 -   Nginx

 You can also use the builtin development server that `Laravel` has, instead of using Apache or Nginx.
+> Please use the laravel builtin development server only for development purpose, if you in production please use either Nginx or Apache.

 [Back to Top](#aviatmobileweb)